Doug Aitken's "UNDER THE SUN" @ Nita Mukesh Ambani Cultural Centre in Mumbai, India

 Shreenathji in Divine Adornment – A Pichwai painting capturing the grace and splendour of Krishna in his Govardhan-lifting form, resplendent in intricate jewels and devotional symbolism.

-text by Parrie Chhajed
+text and photographs by Parrie Chhajed

 In a world where devotion often lives quietly—in morning rituals, household shrines, whispered prayers, and temple bells—Bhakti elevates it to a form of collective artistic expression.
 It draws from the everyday but expands into the eternal.
 This summer, the Nita Mukesh Ambani Cultural Centre (NMACC)—a multidisciplinary arts space dedicated to preserving and promoting India’s artistic heritage across visual art, performance, design, and culture—presents Bhakti—Krishna’s Grace.
 The exhibition reflects on the divine power of Krishna and the devotional path of bhakti through the evolving lenses of art, history, and lived spirituality.
 It explores how the transformation of humankind and landscapes has unfolded through sacred narratives.
 Perspectives from artists, devotees, and storytellers converge to honor the enduring presence of Vishnu in Indian spiritual and artistic traditions.